Picture Dividend

 Dividend

 Deutsche Telekom offers its shareholders a strong dividend yield with high reliability.
-Deutsche Telekom shares have therefore been a component of the DivDAX, the index of the 15 DAX shares with the highest dividend yields, since 2005.
+The Deutsche Telekom share has therefore been a component of the DivDAX, the index of the 15 DAX shares with the highest dividend yields, since 2005.

-At Deutsche Telekom's Capital Markets Day in October 2024, the Board of Management announced that it would propose a dividend of EUR 0.90 per share for the 2024 financial year to the shareholders' meeting.
-This proposal is subject to the approval of the shareholders' meeting and the fulfillment of further legal conditions.
-The distribution will take place after the Annual General Meeting in April 2025 and is tax-free for shareholders in Germany.
+At Deutsche Telekom's Capital Markets Day in October 2024, the Board of Management announced that it would propose a dividend of EUR 0.90 per share for the 2024 financial year to the Shareholders’ Meeting.
+The Shareholders’ Meeting on April 9, 2025 approved this proposal with 99.97 percent of the capital stock represented at the vote.

-In addition, the Executive Board has decided to buy back treasury shares for a total of up to EUR 2 billion in 2024.
-This is intended to offset part of the dilutive effect of Deutsche Telekom's capital increase in 2021, which was carried out to acquire T-Mobile US shares from Softbank.
-A further share buyback of up to EUR 2 billion has been announced for 2025.
+The shares bought back in the 2024 financial year will be withdrawn from circulation in 2025 (capital reduction).
+This is intended to offset part of the dilutive effect of Deutsche Telekom's capital increase in 2021, which was carried out to acquire T-Mobile US shares from SoftBank.
+A further share buy-back of up to 2 billion euros started in January 2025.

 Dividend policy